-2015-2023 Housing Element Program 2015-2023 Achievements Appropriateness for 2023-2031 Housing Element mortgage default counseling to Milpitas residents. holder, and mediators.
+2015 2022 Have by Element Appropriateness for 2015-2023 Housing Element Program 2015-2023 Achievements 2023-2031 Housing Element tenant mediation services, and mortgage default counseling to Milpitas residents. negotiations with tenants, property owner, mortgage holder, and mediators.
 An estimated 150-200 persons are assisted with fair housing and tenant/landlord services annually.
-And 1,115 persons shave been assisted to date.
-City's Affirmatively Furthering Fair Housing (AFFH) actions on fair housing outreach and enforcement.
+And 1,115 persons shave been assisted to date. program is part of the City's Affirmatively Furthering Fair Housing (AFFH) actions on fair housing outreach and enforcement.
 Policy B-3: Monitor the need to rep lace infrastructure as needed to conserve older neighborh oods.
 Program B.3.1: Allocate resources to rehabilitate and/or replace infrastructure in older neighborhoods whose infrastructure is approaching obsolescence when updating the Capital Improvement Program.
 The Public Works Utility Engineering Division completed new master plans for water, sewer, and stormwater along with an all utility financial master plan in January 2021.
 This assessment evaluates the infrastructure of the City as a whole (versus looking at only older neighborhoods) to determine the likelihood of failure and the potential impact.
 Staff is reviewing draft master plan reports and capital improvement recommendations.
 These master plans will inform the City's financial master plan.
 The City began drafting the financial master plan in January 2022.
 On-Going Program 2023-2031, HE Program 10.
-Further public infrastructure and park improvements are planned in lower resource areas as part of the City's Affirmatively Furthering Fair Housing (AFFH) actions on place- based strategies for neighborhood improvements. public and private entities to ensure that no extremely low- pacted by the conversion of existing affordable housing pro Program B.4.1: Monitor the status of the 149 units at-risk of conversion to market rate at Sunnyhills Apartments.
+Further public infrastructure and park improvements are planned in lower resource areas as part of the City's Affirmatively Furthering Fair Housing (AFFH) actions on place- based strategies for neighborhood improvements. oublic and private entities to ensure that no extremely low- pacted by the conversion of existing affordable housing pro Program B.4.1: Monitor the status of the 149 units at-risk of conversion to market rate at Sunnyhills Apartments.
 If units convert to market-rate: In March 2018, the City and the owner reached an agreement to renew the HUD contract for an additional five years, with the City reimbursing the owner for \$250,000 per year for 5 years, for improvements and repairs completed on the property.
 On-Going Program 2023-2031, HE Program 11 to continue to monitor the affordable rental housing stock for at- Establish contact with public and non-profit organizations to inform them of the potential conversion status of Sunnyhills Apartments and to determine interest in purchasing and/or managing units at-risk.
 The owner is renewing the HUD contract for five years, extending to February 2028.
-The City submitted a support letter to HUD. risk units.
+The City submitted a support letter to HUD.
 This project will continue to be monitored for extension of the HUD Provide technical assistance and support to these organizations with respect to financing to acquire or replace these units. contract, including to renew the contract beyond 2028.